swirth/adb-watch-config/README.md

 `sed -i -e 's/package://g' export.txt `

 All packages in the list are going to be uninstalled.
 Therefor all packages which shall remain on the device have to be removed from the list.
-The list then has the following exemplary entries:
+The list has the following exemplary structure/entries:

 ```
 com.google.android.clockwork.flashlight